What is the Written Down Value Method?

 The following table displays the applicable depreciation expense through the period and the effective value of the asset: –

-The written down method of depreciation is the best applicable method for computing depreciation expense whenever the asset faces a risk of obsolescence and getting quickly outdated in the market as it provides the organization with the fair market value of the asset once the asset has exhausted its useful life and has become obsolete.
-This is the correct method on arriving at the expenses that matches with the level of revenues as the asset provides utility in the early years of its useful life and similarly reduced utility at the later stage of the useful life of the asset and under such a scenario high depreciation expense is charged which is later reduced to lower levels at the later stage of the useful life of the asset.
+The written-down method of depreciation is the best applicable method for computing depreciation expense whenever the asset faces a risk of obsolescence and getting quickly outdated in the market as it provides the organization with the asset’s fair market value once the asset has exhausted its useful life and has become obsolete.
+This is the correct method for arriving at the expenses that match the level of revenues as the asset provides utility in the early years of its useful life and similarly reduced utility at the later stage of the useful life of the asset and under such a scenario high depreciation expense is charged which is later reduced to lower levels at the later stage of the useful life of the asset.

 Advantages